-I have added an new category to my side bar to make this topic search easier: Patterning with 2 knit carriages .
+I have added a new category to my sidebar to make this topic search easier: Patterning with 2 knit carriages.
 Included are color separations for some fabrics suitable for this method of knitting.

 I am presently knitting my samples on an altered 910, using an EMS kit purchased last December.
 I have had selection problems related to my hardware, but some of the 2 carriage operation or lack thereof has been evaluated and duplicated by others.
 My successful experiments with 2 single bed carriages selecting so far:

 Lace and slip stitch: both carriages selecting in their usual positions

 Start with 2 knit rows in a programmed pattern

 with KC on left, preselect to right, set to slip <€” €”>, knit first 2 all knit rows, ending with KC on right, proceed with selection with LC on left

 Will not work if the pattern is adjusted so KC knits the first 2 rows and parks on left, with attempted use of LC from the right.
 LC will not select.